xylix/lean-site-template/content/homepage/_second_section_text.md

-We are a welcoming group dedicated to promoting, inspiring and supporting one another to achieve altruistic goals.
+Effective Altruism Helsinki is a welcoming community dedicated to promoting, inspiring and supporting one another to achieve altruistic goals.
+We organize meetups every first Thursday of the month, as well as occasional workshops and discussion groups.
+These are announced on Facebook and our mailing list.